 2. Tell them you're a Walsh student or alum.

 When traveling, I've noticed a common thread with conversation starters.
-They typically include: "Where are you from?
+They typically included: "Where are you from?
 What do you do?"
 This is your ticket to show and express your Walsh pride.
-Tell them that you're a Walsh student or alumus, what you're doing, or what you'd love to do.
+Tell them that you're a Walsh student or alumnus, what you're doing, or what you'd love to do.
 Networking happens anywhere and anytime.
 So be sure to have your 30-second pitch ready no matter where you're at!

 3. Take pictures.

 Have you traveled somewhere and worn your Walsh gear or used a travel mug/tumbler?
 We'd love to feature your photos on our Facebook page.
 Send them (via your Walsh e-mail account) to me at firstname.lastname@example.org.

 Where will your travel plans take you this summer?